Tenor Bocelli teams with pop's Ariana Grande on 'Cinema' album

 Bocelli's global stardom has afforded him opportunities to sing for world leaders, including his first performance for Pope Francis when the head of the Roman Catholic church was in Philadelphia during his recent U.S. visit.

-But he said it is also a huge honor that his millions of fans worldwide fill stadiums to hear him.
+But he said it is also a huge honour that his millions of fans worldwide fill stadiums to hear him.

 "It's strange...to think that many people can leave their houses and come to have a long trip, to pay often expensive tickets to listen to my voice -- it's strange for me, it's incredible," he said.
 "For me, the affection of the people is the most important thing."